Dennis Weening: Career

 In 2008, Weening participated in the reality television show Wie is de Mol? playing the role of the mole.
-He also briefly appeared in the 2024 season of the show.
-Weening was co-presenter of multiple seasons of the dance competition show So You Think You Can Dance.
+He was identified by Edo Brunner and Brunner won the prize money of €20,375.
+Weening also briefly appeared in the 2024 season of the show and he was a contestant in the 2025 anniversary season.
+He was co-presenter of multiple seasons of the dance competition show So You Think You Can Dance.
 He was also one of the presenters of the show Wipeout in which contestants need to complete an obstacle course.

 Weening presented the game show The Pain Game in 2011 in which contestants need to complete painful or unpleasant punishments to remain in the game.
 He renewed his contract with RTL 5 in 2012.

 Weening presented Expeditie Robinson, for multiple years together with Nicolette Kluijver, between 2012 and 2018.
 He was also a contestant in the 2010 season of the show.
 Kaj Gorgels succeeded him as presenter of Expeditie Robinson.
 Weening and Jan Kooijman presented the show Killer Karaoke in 2013.

 In 2014, he presented a Dutch version of the Irish talent show The Hit.
 In the same year, Weening and Johnny de Mol presented the show Project P: Stop Het Pesten about bullying at schools.
 He also presented the 2014 show Tourette On Tour in which he follows people with Tourette syndrome preparing for a concert.

 In 2015, Weening and Lieke van Lexmond presented the show Blind naar de top in which blind people climb to the top of Mount Kilimanjaro in Tanzania.
 They also climb the mountain blindfolded themselves.
 In 2015 and 2016, he presented the show Bizarre Eters about people with bizarre eating habits.
 He also presented Bizarre Slapers about people with sleeping disorders or bizarre sleeping habits.

 He presented the 2016 dance competition television show Battle On The Dancefloor.
 Weening renewed his contract with RTL 5 for two years in 2016.
 In 2017, he presented the first season of the dating show Adam Zkt.
 Eva VIPS.
 Weening presented the 2018 season of the television show Levenslang met dwang? in which he follows people with obsessive–compulsive disorder.
 He was also one of the presenters of Zon, zuipen, ziekenhuis: hier is het feestje which looks at partying young people during their holiday.